Kenilworth Avenue Line

-The Kenilworth Avenue Line, designated Route R12, is a bus route that operates Monday to Saturday that is operated by the Washington Metropolitan Area Transit Authority between Greenbelt station of the Green and Yellow Lines of the Washington Metro and Deanwood station of the Orange Line of the Washington Metro.
-The line operates every 30 minutes during peak hours and 60 minutes other times.
-Trips are roughly 45 minutes.
+The Kenilworth Avenue Line, designated Route P14, is a daily bus route operated by the Washington Metropolitan Area Transit Authority.
+It runs between Greenbelt station of the Green Line of the Washington Metro and Deanwood station of the Orange and Silver Lines of the Washington Metro.
+Buses run every 30 minutes between Monday and Saturday and 60 minutes on Sundays.
+Trips are roughly 45 minutes long.

 Background

-Route R12 operates Monday through Saturday from Greenbelt station and Deanwood station mostly along Kenilworth Avenue.
+Route P14 operates daily from Greenbelt station and Deanwood station mostly along Kenilworth Avenue.
 The route provides service along Kenilworth Avenue and smaller communities to various Metrorail stations.
-Route R12 currently operates out of Landover division.
+Route R12 operates out of Landover division.

-Route R12 stops
+Former Route R12 stops

 History

 Route R12 was created as a brand new express streetcar route around 1963 operating as an express streetcar route all the way between Farragut Square in Downtown D.C. & Goddard Space Flight Center in Greenbelt weekdays only, and between Federal Triangle and Beltway Plaza Mall on Saturdays as part of the "Kenilworth Avenue Express" Streetcar Line, with routes R11 & R15 operating between Farrugut Square & Springhill Lake Apartment Complex peak hours only, and routes R13 & R14 operating between Southwest D.C. & the Macke Industrial Park Complex.

 In 1973, all routes were converted into Metrobus Routes when WMATA took over all of the streetcar companies that operated throughout the Washington D.C.
 Metropolitan Area and merged them all into its "Metrobus" System keeping their exact same routing as their streetcar lines.

 Following the opening of Stadium–Armory station, routes R11, R12, & R15 were shorten to terminate their routes at the Stadium Armory on July 18, 1977 with all routes discontinuing service to Farragut Square.
 Routes R11 and R15 will also operate during early Saturday morning trips before the first Blue Line train operated.